 float(@SliceThickness@) < 2.0

-To test a routing rule before activating it, click the icon with the cog wheels on the left side of input box.
-If you see a red icon in the dialog, the rule is invalid (the dialog will also tell you why).
-If the rule is valid, the dialog will test if the rule would trigger if a DICOM series with the values shown in the lower part of the dialog would arrive.
-You can modify these values and test if the rule acts as expected.
+To test a selection rule before activating it, click the icon with the cog wheels on the left side of input box.
+If you see a red icon in the dialog, the rule notation is invalid (the dialog will tell you why).
+If the rule is valid, the dialog will test if the rule would trigger if a DICOM series with the values shown in the lower part of the dialog would be received.
+You can modify these values and test if the rule reacts as expected.

 If you make a mistake while changing the test values (e.g., missing a quotation mark), you will see a yellow icon.